locationtech/geomesa/geomesa-tools/README.md

         --mock
            Run everything with a mock accumulo instance instead of a real one
            Default: false
+        --no-header
+           Export as a delimited text format (csv|tsv) without a type header
+           Default: false
         -o, --output
            name of the file to output to instead of std out -p, --password